Home | About | Contact

 Photo by RoadsidePeek.com

-The Echo Drive-in Theatre in Roosevelt, UT was still showing first run movies when these photos were taken.
-Located at a can't miss location as you enter (or exit) the city, the Echo's red marquee is a sight for sore eyes for the drive-in aficionado.
+The Echo Drive-in Theatre was still showing first-run movies when these photos were taken.
+Located at a can't-miss spot along Highway 40, the drive-in's bright red marquee is a welcome sight for any drive-in enthusiast passing through Roosevelt.

 Echo Drive-in ticket booth